 As we said earlier, God's highest goal for me is to transform me into the image of Jesus.
 Is that our highest goal?
-Is becoming like Jesus more important that health, wealth, family, reputation, or ministry?
+Is becoming like more important that health, wealth, family, reputation, or ministry?

-Thus, the mission of the global Church of the Nazarene is to make disciples.
+Thus, the mission of the global Church of the Nazarene is.
 What kind of disciples?
 Christlike disciples.
 If we do everything else and fail to make disciples, we have not fulfilled our mission.